prantlf/fast-plural-rules/docs/design.md

   "5 vadných souborů" // 2 (other): plural for 5 and more items
 ```

 Plural forms are indexed by integers.
 Zero is assigned to singular or zero (for item count 1 or zero) and indexes from one to five to other plural forms.
 The maximum index depends on the [language](./languages.md#supported-languages).
 All plural forms of an expression are usually stored with a lookup key [*language packs*](#language-packs).
+The count of plural forms for a particular `locale` can be obtained by [`getPluralFormCountForLocale`](./API.md#getpluralformcountforlocale).

 Alternatively to the numeric index, the plural form can be referred to by one of the six [CLDR plural forms]: `zero`, `one`, `two`, `few`, `many` and `other`.
+The list of plural form names covering a particular `locale` can be obtained by [`getPluralFormNamesForLocale`](./API.md#getpluralformnamesforlocale).

 ## Plural Rules